-In some cases, the cause of BPPV is unknown.
+In most people, the exact cause of BPPV is unknown.
 In others, it may be caused by:

 - Head injury